Fall foliage has peaked in the Washington region, and it’s magnificent

 Just look out the window or, if you’re a city dweller, take a short walk, drive or bike ride to take in the vibrant scenes.

-If you drive into the mountains, you’ll see the foliage is past peak, but you might encounter some of the season’s first flakes of snow in the high elevations.
+If you drive into the mountains, you’ll see the foliage is past peak but you might encounter some of the season’s first flakes of snow in the high elevations.
 In West Virginia, the best color is long gone, so we’re omitting it from this week’s report.

 The District

-Most of the District is seeing peak color, but there is still some variability among the tree types.
+Most of the District is seeing peak color but there is still some variability among the tree types.
 The warm fall extended the leaf-changing season, so some of the early-changing trees are now bare while the slower trees still show some green.

 Be on the lookout for ginkgos — the ancient tree that can live up to 1,000 years — in the time ahead.
-Their fruit is known for smelling bad, but their vibrant yellow hues are spectacular at their very short peak.
+Their fruit is known for smelling bad but their vibrant yellow hues are spectacular at their very short peak.
 The transition from green to yellow is starting.
 Once the switch is completed, full leaf fall can rapidly occur, in as little as a day.

 Maryland

 According to the Maryland Department of Natural Resources, counties north of Prince George’s are now past peak, with prime fall color confined mostly to Southern Maryland.
-That said, its reports over the past few weeks have tended to be a little ahead of the actual leaf progression, and parts of Montgomery, Howard and Anne Arundel counties still have peak foliage.
+That said, its reports over the past few weeks reports have tended to be a little ahead of the actual leaf progression and parts of Montgomery, Howard and Anne Arundel counties still have peak foliage.

-The DNR recommends checking out the fall scenes at Roots and Tides, Harriet Tubman Underground Railroad, Chesapeake Country, Religious Freedom and John Wilkes Booth trails.
+The DNR recommends checking out the fall scenes at Roots and Tides, Harriet Tubman Underground Railroad, Chesapeake Country, Religious Freedom, and John Wilkes Booth trails.

 Virginia